stanman71/Python_Projects/Football/README.md

 ### Features

 - crawl the soccer results from the official dfb-website and save them in csv-files
-- choose a club for more information
 - get the season overview
 - create a point diagram
 - calculate the ATT/DEF value and try to predict the results (based on poisson)
 - compare the predict results and real results by using the coefficient of determination